Georgia’s Caucasus Crossing

 For thoughts and advice on which direction is best to ride this route and ways shorten the ride, see Trail Notes.
 I’ve also suggested a couple of possible sections that could be incorporated into the route, that I wasn’t able to investigate fully.

 The route has been awarded an 8.
-For the most part, it’s a fairly straightforward ride.
-However, the hike between Shatili and Tusheti is extremely challenging, which bumps up its overall scoring, and there’s a few smaller hike-a-bikes in Svaneti.
-Other than this, road conditions are mostly manageable, ranging from packed dirt to grassy two track and tufty singletrack, along with broken paved roads.
+For the most part, it’s a fairly challenging though straightforward ride.
+However, the two-day hike-a-bike between Shatili and Tusheti (the only way into the region aside from Abano Pass) is extremely gruelling, which bumps up its overall score.
+See Trail Notes for ways to make this easier by mixing directions.
+More manageable are the smaller hike-a-bikes in Svaneti.
+Other than this, road conditions are mostly good, ranging from packed dirt to grassy two track, tufty singletrack, and broken paved roads; they’re almost completely rideable, bar muddy or steep stretches.
 The connector between Gori and Tedjisi stands out as being a demanding (but wonderful) section.
 Communication in Georgia can also be a challenge, as few speak English outside of the capital.
 Thankfully, inherent generosity and friendliness transcend linguistic differences.
 I’ll repeat my canine warning here: sheepdogs are a formidable opponent, especially if travelling solo in Tusheti.
 I only met one who liked a tummy rub!

 - Hurdling Abano Pass, gateway to rugged Tusheti, and said to be the division between Europe and Asia.